worker109/Whipper-Snipper/README.md

 1. Create a new profile
 2. Add a 'Hardware' action
    - Choose the device from the list
-   - Choose 'Enable' for the enable action
+   - Choose 'Enable' for the run action
    - Choose 'Disable' for the revert action
 3. Add an 'Executable' action
    - Find the executable path by using 'Browse'
-   - Choose 'Start' for the enable action
+   - Choose 'Start' for the run action
    - Choose 'Kill' for the revert action
 4. (Optional) Create shortcuts for each action